 Of Freaking Fear

-This is the exact response from AI when prompted to give information on fear:
+AI's exact response when prompted to give info on fear

 Fear is often used as a psychological tactic to control people, and this phenomenon is observed in various contexts, including social, political, and interpersonal situations.
 The use of fear as a tool for manipulation is rooted in the understanding that fear can be a powerful motivator, prompting individuals to take certain actions or comply with certain demands.
 Here are a few ways in which fear is employed as a psychological tactic: